Flerp/RetroCake/README.md

 Self Explanatory.
 This updates all RetroArch Cores (108 total)

+# Manage Additional Emulators.

+This option installs emulators for systems that RetroArch cannot emulate.
+Current emulators are:
+	AppleWin
+	Hatari
+	BeebEm
+	XRoar
+	Daphne
+	jzIntv
+	PCSX2

+# Manage ROM Directories.

+This creates the default ROM directories in C:\RetroCake\ROMS You can also Share the ROM Directories from here if using a dedicated Emulator Box.
+WIP - Will be adding a custom ROM directory structure in the next few updates.

 # System Cleanup

 This options deletes ALL RetroCake Files.
 Mostly used by me for Testing, but if anyone needs to clean up and remove files this is for you.

-# Manage ROM Directories.

-This creates the default ROM directories in C:\RetroCake\ROMS You can also Share the ROM Directories from here if using a dedicated Emulator Box.
-WIP - Will be adding a custom ROM directory structure in the next few updates.